etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 iris.sepal_width.swifter.apply(lambda x : x**2)
 ```

-In R, one of the common idioms, which i keep going back to for a parallel version of `groupby` is as follows:
+In R, one of the common idioms, which I keep going back to for a parallel version of `groupby` is as follows:

 ```r
 # R

 unique_list %>%
     lapply(function(x){
         ...